There are two basic ways to listen to Pseudopod or any other podcast:

 A podcatcher is an RSS client that checks all your subscribed feeds on a regular basis (usually daily), and if it finds a new entry with a file enclosure, downloads it onto your system automatically.
 Most of them will also copy the file to iTunes (to sync with your iPod) or otherwise transfer the files to your MP3 player if you ask them.
 In essence, the podcatcher does your remembering and your file-clicking for you.

 There are a lot of programs out there that handle podcasts, and more all the time.
-There’s a directory at iPodder.org if you want to try all of them.
+Many of your devices come with one automatically installed, and it’s easy to go download another free one from the store that suits your particular needs.
 We don’t endorse any particular podcatcher, and we are not in the business of reviewing them.
 However, if you’re in a hurry, here are some of the most popular ones:

 - iTunes: Apple’s music software has podcast support built in.
 It’s available for Windows and Mac, and it’s free.
 And you don’t need an iPod (TM) — you can copy the mp3s to any player after it downloads them.